Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - To change the default language in the user's current datbase entry
             - Pre-conditions: None
             - Parameters: self, ctx, userprompt: str
             - Returns: None

+## StartVocabQuiz
+    Class Purpose: To start the vocab quiz practice for a user in a text channel

+    Data Fields: None

+    Methods:
+        - __init__(): void
+            - Constructor to create bot object
+            - Pre-conditions: None
+            - Parameters: self, bot
+            - Returns: None

+        - on_ready(): void
+            - To display a debug message to Cogs to confirm it's working
+            - Pre-conditions: None
+            - Parameters: self
+            - Returns: None

+        - startVocabQuiz(): void
+            - Method to find the user in the database and start process of associating all vocab quiz content to them on completion
+            - Pre-conditions: None
+            - Parameters: self, ctx
+            - Returns: None